RobynLlama/OstraBIETemplate/README.md

 - Open a Terminal/Powershell/Bash window inside this folder and use the following command to install it: `dotnet new install .`
   - Note: If you are updating the template from an older version use `dotnet new install . --force` instead

 Great!
-The template is now installed locally as OSBepinPlugin
+The template is now installed locally as OstraBepinPlugin

 ## Using